rohit2b/confluent-kubernetes-examples/security/ldap-kafka-acls/README.rst

 Deploy Confluent Platform
 =========================

-In this workflow scenario, you'll set up Control Center with LDAP based authentication to monitor and connect to a Confluent Platform with no security.
+In this workflow scenario, you'll set up Kafka with an internal listener using LDAP based authentication.

 The goal for this scenario is for you to:

-* Configure LDAP server for Control Center authentication (no RBAC).
+* Deploy LDAP server
-* Quickly set up the complete Confluent Platform on the Kubernetes.
+* Deploy Kafka, with ZK and Control Center
 * Configure a producer to generate sample data.